Table of Contents

-During the time it has taken FIRE to prepare this report, some institutions may have revised their policies and procedures.
+Some institutions may have revised their policies and procedures as FIRE was finalizing our research.
 Accordingly, this report might not reflect very recent policy changes.

 In analyzing each set of disciplinary procedures, FIRE looked for 10 critically important procedural safeguards.
-For each element, institutions received zero points if the safeguard was absent, was too narrowly defined to substantially protect students, or was subject to the total discretion of an administrator; one point if the policy provided some protection with respect to that element; and two points if the safeguard was clearly and completely articulated.
+For each element, institutions did not receive any points if the safeguard was absent, was too narrowly defined to substantially protect students, or was subject to the total discretion of an administrator; received one point if the policy provided some protection with respect to that element; and received two points if the safeguard was clearly and completely articulated.

 FIRE recognizes that distilling the concept of due process down to 10 elements is necessarily reductive.
 In order to be truly “fair,” some proceedings may require elements we did not list, or stricter adherence to those we did.
 In other proceedings, some of the safeguards we list may not prove to have an effect on the ultimate outcome.
 We welcome discussion about what we might include in future reviews, or what was included that should not have been.

-After each institutional policy set was awarded zero to 20 points, it was graded as follows:
+After each institutional policy set was awarded 0 to 20 points, it was graded as follows: